n3wt0n/BugGuardian.MVC/README.md

 The **BugGuardian.MVC** library will be available on NuGet

-**WARNING**: If you are experiencing an error like *"BugGuardian already has a dependency defined for XXX"*, update your NuGet client to the latest version
+**WARNING**: If you are experiencing an error like *"BugGuardian.MVC already has a dependency defined for XXX"*, update your NuGet client to the latest version

 ###Usage###